 Many couples struggle to conceive.
 Statistically, about 13-15% of all couples will have fertility problems.
 Infertility can be caused by either partner, or even by both of them.
 If the male partner is the source of these issues, then this is known as a case of male infertility.

 Male infertility does not mean that the man is unable to impregnate his female partner, it simply means that he has a decreased likelihood of doing so.
-Dr. Carl Ogletree is a board-certified urologist that specializes in diagnosing and treating male infertility.
-Call (281) 565-3569 to schedule an appointment at our office in Sugar Land, TX today!
+Dr. Carl Ogletree is a board-certified urologist specializing in men’s health conditions including male infertility.
+Call (281) 565-3569 to schedule an appointment at our men’s health clinic in Sugar Land, TX today!

 What Causes Male Infertility?

 Conception is a lengthy process that requires a lot of unique events to occur in perfect order at exactly the right time.
 This leaves room for lots of potential problems along the way.

 Male infertility can be the result of the following: